scheme-requests-for-implementation/srfi-123/README.md

-A `ref*` procedure taking an arbitrary number of `field` arguments and walking through several collections was considered, but deemed sub-optimal because it doesn't play well with collections that may have "empty" fields, and usually one doesn't walk through deep structures at once, and instead binds intermediate results to a variable.
-Nevertheless, it is trivial to define if desired:
+A `ref*` procedure taking an arbitrary number of `field` arguments and walking through several collections was considered, but deemed sub-optimal because it doesn't play well with collections that may have "empty" fields (e.g. hashtables), and usually one doesn't walk through deep structures at once, and instead binds intermediate results to a variable.
+Nevertheless, it is trivial to define if
+desired:

     (define (ref* object field . fields)
       (if (null? fields)